 Design & Development

-Using the information above, it is now time to get down to the design and programming of your site.
+Using the plan we have formulated above, it is now time to get down to the design and programming of your site.
 Again, your target audience is always my first consideration.

 Generally I will develop the framework for your site, including a navigational system, a home page, a blog, if you require one, and your interior pages.
 This will serve as a template for the content of your website.
 Elements such as the CMS, forms, shopping carts, etc. are implemented at this phase, as well.